Here are the three questions that we asked from the top SEO consultants:

 We’ve collected some nutshell answers for each of the questions as we got from the masters of Search Engine Optimization.

-What is going to be the most important ranking factor?
+What is going to be the most important SEO ranking factor in 2022?

 We know there are more than 200 ranking factors but here are the most important ones on which you should be more focused.

-High-Quality Relevance Content: Relevant and a masterpiece is the only thing that Google all want from the webmasters which perfectly satisfy the user’s search intent in terms of the web content.
-Optimize your content for voice search targetting long tail keywords to rock SERP and get tons of free traffic to your website.
+High-Quality Relevance Content: Relevant and a masterpiece is the only thing that Google all wants from the webmasters which perfectly satisfies the user’s search intent in terms of the web content.
+Optimize your content for voice search targetting long-tail keywords to rock SERP and get tons of free traffic to your website.

 Site Speed: Make sure your site loads faster because of the extreme impatience of the searchers who looking for quick information.
 It’s even more important for your improved UX, lower bounce rate, higher ranking, increased conversion and great customer happiness.